 The story of Otto Funk and the 12th SS Panzer division in Rots, June 1944

-A while ago I was asked to help in recreating this famous photoseries.
+Some time ago, I was asked to help recreate this famous photo series.

-On the photograph taken in Rots we see Otto Funk and his unit after an assault on arguably one of the most famous serie of photographs taken in Normandy.
-They were to follow up on the attack at Norrey en Bessin on June 9, 1944.
-It’s a famous photo because we see a young Waffen-SS soldier with a ‘Thousand Yard Stare’.
-Otto Funk was only 18 years old at that time, had been fighting continuously for days.
+In the photograph taken in Rots, we see Otto Funk and his unit after an assault, captured in what is arguably one of the most famous series of photographs taken in Normandy.
+They were following up on the attack at Norrey-en-Bessin on June 9, 1944.
+The image is well known for showing a young Waffen-SS soldier with the haunting “Thousand Yard Stare.”
+Otto Funk was only 18 years old at the time and had been fighting continuously for several days.

-The unit we see on the various photos made in the alley in Rots are from the 15.
-(Aufklärungs ) Kompanie/ SS-Panzergrenadier Regiment 25 der 12.
-SS-Panzer Division “Hitlerjugend”, which consisted mainly out of 16-18 year old boys.
-The division was infamous for their viciousness and was thrown into battle in the action around Normandy during the D-Day landings from June 1944 onwards.
-These young soldiers were often fanatical in their fighting, and although they were young, they were well armed and well indoctrinated in the Nazi cause.
-The battle for Normandy took a large toll on the division and came out of the Falaise pocket with 12,000 men falling to the numerically superior allied invasion forces.
+The unit seen in the various photos taken in the alley in Rots belonged to the 15th (Reconnaissance) Company, SS-Panzergrenadier Regiment 25 of the 12th SS Panzer Division “Hitlerjugend.”
+The division was composed mainly of boys aged 16 to 18.
+It became infamous for its ferocity and was thrown into battle during the fighting in Normandy following the D-Day landings in June 1944.
+These young soldiers were often fanatical in combat despite their youth, they were well armed and thoroughly indoctrinated in the Nazi cause.
+The Battle of Normandy took a heavy toll on the division, which emerged from the Falaise Pocket having lost around 12,000 men t

 Photoshoot of Otto Funk.

-Also some of the other members of the unit from the photoserie were recreated in the display.
+Some of the other members of the unit seen in the original photo series were also recreated in the display.

 This mannequin is inspired by the photo of Klaus Schuh.